Cbaesparta/dsa-project/README.md

 # Music Player Using Data Structures

-This project is a C++ based **Music Player**, developed as part of the **Data Structures and Algorithms (CSE2003)** course.
+This project is a C++ based **Music Player**, developed as part of the **Data Structures and Algorithms**.
 It demonstrates the practical application of core data structures to build a functional music player with features such as playlist management, song navigation, and history tracking.

 The project uses **doubly linked lists, stacks, queues, and file handling** to organize and manipulate songs efficiently.